jsaintro/publicnotes/Home Security/Alrarm Controller NodeMCU.md

 -   On your phone's SmartThings app, select Things view, find and select your New Device
     -   You may receive a "Device not fully configured" pop-up with the ST app.
 We're about to take care of that!
 -   In the Arduino Device, click the "Gear Icon" in the top right of the screen
--   Enter the folowing data from your Arduino
+-   Enter the following data from your Arduino
     -   IP Address: must match what you hard-coded in your Arduino sketch file
     -   Port: must match what you hard-coded in your Arduino sketch file
     -   MAC Address: must match your Arduino's MAC address, all uppercase, no delimiters (e.g. 60019451BDA1)